 Being a small town, Oak Creek does not have a public transit system used by locals to get to and from work.

-The education level of Oak Creek citizens is very high relative to the national average among all cities (21.84%): 36.41% of adults in Oak Creek have a bachelor's degree or even advanced degree.
+The citizens of Oak Creek are very well educated compared to the average community in the nation: 37.09% of adults in Oak Creek have a bachelor's degree or even advanced degree.

+Oak Creek is a somewhat ethnically-diverse town.
 The people who call Oak Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oak Creek residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Oak Creek include German, Irish, English, French, and Danish.
+Important ancestries of people in Oak Creek include German, English, Irish, French Canadian, and Dutch.

 The most common language spoken in Oak Creek is English.
 Other important languages spoken here include Polish and Italian.